How Much Do You Have to Make to File Taxes?

 "Most citizens or permanent residents who work in the U.S. need to file taxes.
 Specifically, you’ll need to file if your gross income is more than the filing requirement and/or you have earned over $400 in net earnings from self-employment,” Hector Castaneda, a certified public accountant in Spokane Valley, Washington, said.

 “Even if you make less than the earning threshold, you may want to consider filing because you may get money back.
-Be sure to check your specific filing requirements based on age and filing status,” he said.
+Be sure to check your specific filing requirements based on age and filing status,” he added.

 What are the minimum requirements to file taxes?